Tzaoh/pwning/README.md

 # pwning

 This repo contains resources/notes/blogs I've found on the interwebz related to binary exploitation.
-I hope you find it useful.
+I hope you find them as useful as I did.

 ### _Blogs - Write-ups_